 Aims and Expected Outcomes

-The researchers of CIRCLES are investigating whether and how natural microbiomes in the spinach, tomato, poultry, swine, farmed and wild salmon and seabream food chains can be exploited for a more sustainable, safe, productive and nutritious food production.
-The aim is to have concrete microbiome products, procedures, tools and applications by the end of the project which can be further developed for use in the (European) job market and economy.
+The researchers of CIRCLES investigated whether and how natural microbiomes in the spinach, tomato, poultry, swine, farmed and wild salmon and seabream food chains can be exploited for a more sustainable, safe, productive and nutritious food production.
+The aim was to have concrete microbiome products, procedures, tools and applications by the end of the project which will be further developed for use in the (European) job market and economy.

 Download Leaflet